Pages

 Remember to register as a user and we'll save your MyBar for you, so you can come back at any time.

-Rosemary Syrup
+Rosemary syrup

 Rosemary syrup is a sweet and herbaceous syrup made from infusing fresh rosemary with sugar and water.
 Its vibrant flavor and aroma make it a versatile ingredient in cocktails and mixology, adding a subtle earthy note and a touch of sweetness to drinks.
 It pairs well with a variety of spirits and can be used in both classic and modern cocktails, making it a must-have for any mixologist looking to elevate their creations with a unique and aromatic twist.